jgithubs/jsplayarea/README.md

 ./run-loop.sh
 ```

-The default screen will display a single image and music.
-At this time, multiple images is not possible.
+The default screen will display images and music.
+The screen will be played over and over until the student swipes their [configured](sc-project.md) RFID tag.

 #### Swiping of RFID tags.
 The RFID tag contains a unique number.
 Before a tag can work, it's RFID number needs to be written into the system with a single audio and multiple pictures.

 The following are two example rfid's that came with the purchase of the RFID reader.
-Their RFID number has already been setup with the Raspberry Pi.
+If their RFID number has already been setup with the Raspberry Pi, then the following will happen.

 <img src=http://ecx.images-amazon.com/images/I/81m6UBRj7fL._SX425_.jpg width=380>

+* A default image and music will play continously.
 * Swipe the example RFID tag across the RFID reader.
-  * The image and music will change.
+  * The image and music will change from the default.
 * Swipe another example RFID tag across the RFID reader.
   * The image and music will change again.
-* When the music is complete,
+* When the music is complete, the default will play again.

-To exit the program, simply hit CNTRL-C.
+* To exit the program, simply hit CNTRL-C.

 #### Shutting down the Raspberry Pi